 - Tell your doctor or dentist that you take Prinivil before you receive any medical or dental care, emergency care, or surgery.

 - Patients who take medicine for high blood pressure often feel tired or run down for a few weeks after starting treatment.
 Be sure to take your medicine even if you may not feel "normal."
 Tell your doctor if you develop any new symptoms.

 - If you have high blood pressure, do not use nonprescription products that contain stimulants.
 These products may include diet pills or cold medicines.
 Contact your doctor if you have any questions or concerns.

 - Diabetes patients - Prinivil may affect your blood sugar.
 Check blood sugar levels closely.
 Ask your doctor before you change the dose of your diabetes medicine.

 - Lab tests, including blood pressure, blood electrolyte levels, heart function, or kidney or liver function, may be performed while you use Prinivil.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use Prinivil with caution in the ELDERLY; they may be more sensitive to its effects.

-- Prinivil should be used with extreme caution in CHILDREN younger than 6 years old; safety and effectiveness in these children have not been confirmed.
+- Prinivil should not be used in CHILDREN younger than 6 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY AND BREAST-FEEDING: Prinivil may cause birth defects or fetal death if you take it while you are pregnant.
 If you think you may be pregnant, contact your doctor right away.
-It is not known if Prinivil is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking Prinivil.

 Possible side effects of Prinivil: